Britain's FTSE drops as Standard Chartered and miners fall again

 "Until revenue momentum turns, we think it too early to turn positive on the shares."

-Broker target price cuts also hit shares in engineering company GKN, which dropped 3.7 percent, with Credit Suisse citing a more challenging than expected aerospace sector following GKN's underwhelming results reported on Tuesday.
+Broker target prices cuts also hit shares in engineering company GKN, which dropped 4.8 percent with Credit Suiise citing a more challenging than expected aerospace sector following GKN's underwhelming results reported on Tuesday.

-Mining was the biggest loser by sector, down for a second straight session and having hit 12-1/2 year lows in January.
+The mining sector was the top sectoral faller, down for a second straight session after rallying to its highest level since November, having hit 12-1/2 year lows in January.

-BHP Billiton slumped after results in the previous session when it slashed its dividend.
-While some banks raised their target price on the stock, traders said the results had called time on the sector's rally.
+BHP Billiton also slumped after results in the previous session when it slashed its dividend.
+While some banks raised their target price on the stock, traders said the results had called time on the sector's rally for now.

-Housebuilders were among the top gainers, after well-received results from Barrat Developments.
-That announcement further boosted sentiment in the sector to after Persimmon, extended its gains after results on Tuesday.
+Housebuilders were among the top gainers, after well-received from Barrat Developments, which continued to boost sentiment in the sector to follow in the footsteps of Persimmon, which extended its gains after results on Tuesday.

 * Six of the TSX's 10 main groups decline (Adds details, analyst comment, updates to close)